 Driving professionally requires a great deal of skill, it carries a lot responsibility for the safety of others and it requires a lot of common sense.

 It is what will keep you alive when you’re faced with those tense moments which arise when behind the wheel!

 These truck driving safety tips are intended as general guidelines and reminders for truckers.

-- Avoid Traffic.
-Whenever possible, avoid traveling at high volume traffic and peak traffic times.
+- Whenever possible, avoid traveling at high volume traffic and peak traffic times.
 The more traffic, the greater the odds of an accident.

 Also remember that a large percentage of truck accidents happen when backing up.
 Accidents are costly for everyone and can seriously impair your driving record.